METADIUM/static/service.md

 				"launch_uri":"{ios_launch_scheme}"
 			}
 		},
+		"did":"{service_did}",
 		"vp":{
 			"{presentation_name}":["{credential_name}"]
 		}
 }
 ```
-- service_id : Unique id of service
+- service_id : Unique id of service.
-- name_of_service : to be shown to keepin
+- name_of_service : to be shown to keepin.
-- description_of_service : to be shown to keepin
+- description_of_service : to be shown to keepin.
-- icon_image_url_of_service : to be shown to keepin
+- icon_image_url_of_service : to be shown to keepin.
-- web_url : to be linked in keepin
+- web_url : to be linked in keepin.
-- android_package_name : to be linked in keepin
+- android_package_name : to be linked in keepin.
-- apple_app_id : to store in keepin
+- apple_app_id : to store in keepin.
-- ios_launch_scheme : to be linked in keepin
+- ios_launch_scheme : to be linked in keepin.
+- service_did : did of service.
+Need regisger Meta ID.
+If exists "vp", must have did
 - presentation_name : {xxx}Presentation.
 Must unique
 - credential_name : Pre-defined credential
   - EmailCredential